amkartashov/gf-k8s/README.md

 Collection of k8s resources for deployment of different applications on self-hosted k8s cluster.

+Note: passwords in these files are used only at deployment stage and changed manually afterwards.

 * router-ingress.yaml
   Proxy for router web ui
 * mysql.yaml and postgres.yaml